rogerioagjr/rogerioagjr.github.io/_pages/personal.md

 Personal Interests
 ======
 I love soccer, both playing and watching!
+I don't score much though, I'm a goalie.
 When I am in Brazil, I like to attend the matches of the greatest team in the Northeast: [Fortaleza](https://twitter.com/FortalezaEC?s=20).
 I also love the Brazilian national team, *the Seleção*, and I went to the World Cup in 2014 in Brazil, and in 2018 in Russia!
-At MIT, we havegit  a Brazilian team called *Ousadia* that plays the Intramurals.
-I don't score much though, I'm a goalie.

-I enjoy surfing, I also play the guitar, and I really like to read.
+I enjoy surfing, playing the guitar, and reading.
 I prefer non-fiction, humanities or social sciences-related books.
 You can check out the books I read on my [goodreads account](https://www.goodreads.com/user/show/102475638-rogerio-guimaraes-junior).

 My favorite movies are *Into the Wild (2007)*, *Les Misérables (2012)*, and *The Prestige (2006)*.
-My favorite TV series are *Brooklyn 99*, *New Girl*, *Friends*, *How I Met Your Mother*, and *The Good Place*.